-Shane's been gaming for over 30 years and loves a broad array of games in addition to being one-quarter of the Assorted Meeples gaming group
+Shane's been gaming for nearly 40 years and loves a broad array of games in addition to being one-quarter of the Assorted Meeples group.

 My Time at Portia: One of the Best Farm-Life Sims Out There

 My Time at Portia was one of the first Sim-Life games to gain a lot of attention after Stardew Valley's breakout, and it's not hard to see why.
 With a 3-D world similar to Stardew, this game is all about growing, developing, building & engineering, and then throws in plenty of RPG elements.

 In many ways, Portia feels like a more in-depth version of Stardew Valley with more to explore, a wider world with things to do, and offers more immersion due to the animation choices and 3D setup of the open world.